proksee-project/proksee-cmd/docs/developer/assemble/assemble.md

 ### Evaluate Assembly

-Evaluates the assembly using QUAST, in the same manner as previously done in the fast assembly stage.
+Evaluates the assembly using QUAST and machine learning probabilistic evaluation, in the same manner as previously done in the fast assembly stage.
 The QUAST analysis is done without a reference, because of the difficulties of regularly selecting a good reference and maintaining a high-quality reference database.

 ### Compare Assemblies